KhushiKalra21/ECommerce-Waste-Management-DB/README.md

 Contributions are welcome!
 If you'd like to enhance this project, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the [MIT License](https://github.com/KhushiKalra21/Ecom-Waste-Tracking-System/blob/main/LICENSE).
+This project is licensed under the [Apache License 2.0.](https://github.com/KhushiKalra21/ECommerce-Waste-Management-DB/blob/main/LICENSE)